ghoulmann/cs-curriculum/year_2.rst

 * give instructions involving selection and repetition;
 * Interpret an algorithm and predict an output verbally;
 * present data in a structured format suitable for processing.
+* Design and implement solutions to problems by writing, running, and debugging computer programs (College Board)
+* Develop and select appropriate algorithms and data structures to solve problems (College Board)

 Level 5
 -------